couleur-tweak-tips/CTT/docs/video/voukoder/index.md

     1. Scan for an active Voukoder Core installation
         * If it is not up to date / installed, download and run the latest installer passively
     2. Look for video editor process names
-        * If there is no connector for it installed, download and run the latest installer with automatic connection
+        * If there is no connector for it installed, download and run the latest installer with NLE installation directory
     3. Display a list of render templates to import

     <iframe width="688" height="387" src="https://www.youtube-nocookie.com/embed/BBp2PnmRHmk?color=white" frameborder=0 allowfullscreen></iframe>